 There is a time limit of up to three years since the date of the accident to make a claim.
 The only exception is if you’re claiming on behalf of a child.
 Children have up to three years from the date they turn 18 to claim.

-Laws Around Whiplash Claims May Be Changing
+Laws Around Claiming For Whiplash May Be Changing

 As part of the Civil Liabilities Act, the Government intends to introduce a number of changes to how whiplash claims are handled.
 These changes have been delayed, but may come into practice by April 2020.